jappeace/jappeaceApplication/content/mtl.md

 This backwards 'figuring out' is normal for type variables.

 [^mtl-vs-transformers]: Aren't transformers the same as mtl?
 No!
-                        Back in the stoneages, people weren't sure what the right approach would be to doing this and frankly still aren't.
+                        Back in the stone ages, people weren't sure what the right approach would be to doing this, and frankly people still aren't sure.
-                        The base is the [transformers package](https://hackage.haskell.org/package/transformers).
+                        The base package is the [transformers package](https://hackage.haskell.org/package/transformers).
                         Although the [mtl package](https://hackage.haskell.org/package/mtl)
                         is most popular, there is also [mtl-tf](https://hackage.haskell.org/package/mtl-tf).
+                        [Polysemy](https://hackage.haskell.org/package/polysemy) also builds on top of transformers.
+                        I think the subject of best approach is a subject for debate.
                         I'd like to point out as well that in technology, popularity means nothing.
 Cobol used to be more popular then C up till the 1990's, and is practically dead now.
-                        JavaScript is also more popular then haskell, is it therefore better?
+                        JavaScript is also more popular then Haskell, is it therefore better?

 ### (optional) mastery exercise